Manitejalolapu/Airline_Management_System/README.md

 # Airline_Management_System

-The Airline Management System is a comprehensive Java-based application designed to streamline airline operations, including flight scheduling, reservations, and customer management.
-It features robust modules for managing flight details, booking tickets, processing payments, and generating e-tickets.
-The system ensures efficient customer management with user profiles and frequent flyer programs, while also supporting operational functions like crew scheduling and maintenance tracking.
-Built using Java with Spring framework and a MySQL database, the application offers a responsive user interface and secure, scalable backend services.
-This project aims to enhance operational efficiency, improve customer satisfaction, and ensure regulatory compliance in the airline industry.
+The Airline Management System is a Java-based application designed to manage various airline operations efficiently.
+It includes modules for flight scheduling, reservations, and customer management.
+Users can search for flights, book tickets, select seats, and generate e-tickets.
+The system also manages customer profiles, frequent flyer programs, and provides real-time flight status updates.
+Built using core Java, it utilizes default inputs for initial data and simulates essential functions like payment processing and maintenance scheduling.
+This project aims to streamline airline operations, enhance customer experience, and improve overall efficiency without relying on external frameworks or databases.